 Also, we will catch our little furbabies with the sweetest expressions on their faces when gazing and pawing gently at one another.
 They’re such little flirts!
 The Big Lug and I both readily agree that we must have the best cats in the world.
 LOL.

 The Bombay breed is known for being very smart.
 In fact, ours come when we call them by name.
-And, when we shout out the word “treat”, they come running for their favorite food on Earth, freeze-dried chicken strips broken into little bites.
-No kidding.
-They are that smart.
+And when we shout out the word “treat”, they come running for their favorite food on Earth, freeze-dried chicken strips broken into little bites.
+No kidding, they are that smart.
 They also enjoy riding up high on The Big Lug’s shoulders.
-The Big Lug is 6’5″ tall and he often feels like a walking cat tree.
-And, speaking of their cat tree (the real one decked out with special leopard carpet), they love to race up onto it and play “Kitty of the Mountain”.
+The Big Lug is 6’5″ tall and often feels like a walking cat tree.
+And speaking of their cat tree (the real one decked out with special leopard carpet), they love to race up onto it and play “Kitty of the Mountain”.
 They climb it often like little monkeys!